transientskp/tkp/documentation/source/cookbook.rst

 ----------------------------------------------------

 As you see, the script will tell you which files have been created (and implicitly which directories).
-As suggested, we review a view of those files.
+As suggested, we review a few of those files.
 Let's start with the :file:`ms_to_process.py` file, which may look something like::